konstellation-io/website/content/en/docs/KRE/training/_index.md

   └───main.go
   └───public_input.pb.go
 ```
-- Github: This node is in charge of checking the latest version of the selected Konstellation repository.
+- GitHub: This node is in charge of checking the latest version of the selected Konstellation repository.

 ```
   github